freenas/freenas-docs/userguide/storage.rst

 Next, restore the encryption keys to the pool.
-**If the following additional steps are not performed before the next reboot, you may lose access to the pool permanently.**
+**If the following additional steps are not performed before the next reboot, access to the pool might be permanently lost.**

 #.
-Highlight the pool that contains the disk you just replaced and
+Highlight the pool that contains the disk that was just replaced
-    click the :guilabel:`Encryption Re-key` button in the GUI.
-You will need to enter the *root* password.
+    and click the :guilabel:`Encryption Re-key` button in the GUI.
+    Entry of the *root* password will be required.
     #ifdef truenas

     .. note:: A re-key is not allowed if :ref:`Failover`